-For our approximately 110,000 employees working nationwide, Seven & i Holdings engages in human resources development through training systems refined by Group companies to match their respective business characteristics.
+For our approximately 110,000 employees working nationwide, the Seven & i Group engages in human resources development through training systems refined by Group companies to match their respective business characteristics.
 The Group focuses particularly on the essential task of improving the skills of store employees who interact with customers.
 To this end, we hold regular group training by position and also work to enhance the skills and develop the careers of individual employees, including part-time employees.

 For example, at IY, new employee training is held for all employees, including part-time employees, to teach job basics and required retail skills and knowledge.
 Further, training is held to provide basic knowledge of products handled by affiliated division and to improve skills related to customer service and fresh food preparation.
 In this way, the company assists employees in continuing to upgrade their skills.
 Additionally, training is also held for everyone from new hires to sales floor staff, sales floor supervisors, assistant store managers, and store managers, to provide knowledge of sales floor management in stages and in line with their respective positions.
 Training is divided into newly appointed, post-appointment, and career development stage for each position and a training system has been established with a curriculum to match the growth of each individual employee.

-YB uses target charts that clarify the individual employee's current skills and abilities as well as skills to be acquired and training targets between individual employees and their managers.
-The charts include detailed items necessary for job performance, such as customer service, sales area management, ordering, and food preparation techniques, with the skills and abilities of the employee assessed on a six-step scale from 0 to 5.
+YB uses target setting charts to clarify the individual employee's current skills and abilities as well as skills to be acquired and training targets between individual employees and their managers.
+The target setting charts include detailed items necessary for job performance, such as customer service, sales area management, ordering, and food preparation techniques, with the skills and abilities of the employee assessed on a six-step scale from 0 to 5.
 In the "skills version" for staff members and part-time employees, items are determined for each division depending on duties, job characteristics and products handled for each analysis item.
-There is also a "management version" for store managers, assistant store managers, customer satisfaction managers and division managers that is intended to help raise and standardize management abilities.
+There is also a "management version" for store managers, assistant store managers, customer service managers and division managers that is intended to help raise and standardize management abilities.
 Based on the chart, employees confirm their skill levels with their supervisors and twice a year share the progress they have made with their supervisors and establish the next set of goals.
 This enables them to check their own growth, helping to boost motivation.

-Ito-Yokado Training System
+IY Training System

 Group companies have also instituted internal recruitment systems.
 For example, at IY, employees who have worked at the company for at least two years can become candidates for managerial positions and jobs regardless of business experience or seniority.
-In the fiscal year ended February 29, 2016, 230 people applied through this system and 58 were appointed to their preferred positions or jobs.
+In the fiscal year ended February 28, 2017, 174 people applied through this system and 28 were appointed to their preferred positions or jobs.